aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 `t.arg` and the value expression), then chain them together with `CALL_FUNCTION` at the end.

+XXX wasn't I going to say a bit about how the stack makes code generation easy?

-As a technicality, the `CALL_FUNCTION` instruction's argument is a two-byte integer (like all instruction arguments, when present) which has to encode two individual bytes: the counts of keyword and positional arguments.
+As a technicality, the `CALL_FUNCTION` instruction's argument is a two-byte integer (like all instruction arguments, when present) encoding two individual bytes: the counts of keyword and positional arguments.
 Python's bytecode format does give a way to encode bigger numbers, but we punt on them.
 (Why not put the assertion in `check_conformity`?
 That wouldn't be terrible, but it'd be checking against seemingly arbitrary numbers in the midst of other code that only checks against a tree grammar. `check_conformity` enforces the *language subset* we claim to implement; here we enforce an implementation limit, at the point where the reason is clear. `check_conformity` does screen out fancier forms of calls like `f(*args, **kwargs)`.
-From here on I'll pass over such subsetting without comment.)
+From here on I'll pass over such subsetting without comment.
+[XXX I rather want to drop this whole parenthetical.])

-The recursive visits like `self(t.func)` and `self(t.args)` (and `self(t.body)` back in `compile_module`) call this:
+The recursive visits like `self(t.func)` and `self(t.args)` (and `self(t.body)` back in `compile_module`) invoke `__call__`:

         def __call__(self, t):
             if isinstance(t, list): return concat(map(self, t))